varigence/docs/bimlflex/getting-started/index.md

 #### Creating a Data Vault based integration layer

-BimlFlex supports acceleration of Data Vault constructs from business keys and relationships in the source metadata. based on the model a comprehensive Raw Data Vault layer can be created with ease.
+BimlFlex supports acceleration of Data Vault constructs from integration keys and relationships in the source metadata.

+Based on the metadata model, a comprehensive Raw Data Vault layer can be created with ease.

 * [Accelerating the Raw Data Vault Layer](accelerating-the-raw-data-vault-layer.md)